bcgov/public-cloud-techdocs/docs/index.md

 ## Provision a project set

-To get started in the public cloud you can provision a project set in AWS or Azure using the [Product Registry](https://registry.developer.gov.bc.ca).
+To get started in the public cloud you can provision a project set in AWS or Azure using the [BC Gov Product Registry](https://registry.developer.gov.bc.ca).

 For more information, see [Provision a project set in AWS or Azure](get-started/provision-a-project-set.md).